rkdevikannan/Face-Mask-Detection/README.md

 Introduction:

-Face mask detection is a simple model to detect face mask.Developed with OpenCV, Keras, TensorFlow and Deep Learning.
+Face mask detection is a simple model to detect face mask.
+Developed with OpenCV, Keras, TensorFlow and Deep Learning.
 Detects face masks in static images as well as in real-time video streams.

 Description: